UEFI-code/Neuro_myKakuritsu/README.md

 To increasing the Neuro Network's performance with limited dataset, We can increase the single neuro level Divergent ability, with myKakuritsu Activation.

-Kakuritsu means probability in English, instead of killing neuro cell, We let each synapse activation with a probability.
+Kakuritsu means probability in Japanese, instead of killing neuro cell, We let each synapse activation with a probability.
 This will make hidden layer's data Generalization during training but less memory lossing, maybe prevent overfitting better.

 Still Need more Experment to prove this guess.